stwomack/Bush-Womack-TAP-Workshop/dotnet-script.md

 * Update the application to emit data for two sensors by editing the file and changing line 15 to the following:
   * `AddSensor(2)`
 * Commit the change and wait for TAP to redeploy the application
-* Refresh the running application again in the web brower and notice that it now shows two Sensor Ids
+* Refresh the running application again in the web brower and notice that it now shows two sensor ids
-  * At the top of the page, click "Start" to have this new version of the application begin publishing sensor data
+  * At the top of the page, click "Start" to have this new version of the application begin emitting sensor data
 * Using the same commands as above, view the sensor data being written to the queue